tonyg/racket-struct-defaults/README.md

  - *struct-type-id* is an identifier that should refer to a `struct` definition
  - *spec* = [*accessor* *value*] | `#:`*kw* [*accessor* *value*] | `#:`*kw* *accessor*
  - *rest-id*, if supplied, names the struct field to receive any supplied rest-arguments
+ - if `#:keywords-only` is present, positional arguments are disallowed and keyword argument names are inferred where not explicitly given

 Binds *new-ctor* to a [match
 expander](https://docs.racket-lang.org/reference/match.html#%28part._.Extending_match%29),